Websoft2019/greatticket-updated/DEPLOYMENT.md

 ### Prerequisites ✅
 - VPS is already configured with web server, PHP, MySQL
-- Database is already set up
+- Database is already set up and populated
 - Domain `new.greatticket.my` is configured
 - SSL certificate is installed